YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 └── results/
 ```

-All experiments presented in our paper can be reproduced from this repository (except some intermediate steps for which data are not available due the large size of the files: GitHub limiting size to 100Mb)
+All experiments presented in our paper can be reproduced from this repository (except some intermediate steps for which data are not available due to the large size of the files: GitHub limiting size to 100Mb)

 To reproduce the experiments in the paper, two preliminaries steps have to be done:
-1. Clean and format raw input data files of the 18 Anopheles dataset produced by [Neafsey et al., 2015](http://science.sciencemag.org/content/347/6217/1258522.long), located in directory **data/INPUT_DATA**.
+1. Clean and format raw input data files of the 18 Anopheles dataset produced by [Neafsey et al., 2015](http://science.sciencemag.org/content/347/6217/1258522.long), located in directory [data/INPUT_DATA](data/INPUT_DATA).
 2. Execute the pipeline to produce input data for the DeCoSTAR software (corresponding to the pipeline illustrated in the Figure 6 of the article)

 These two preliminaries steps are common to the following experiments presented in the paper: